issaiass/ur5_robotiq_85_picknplace/README.md

 <details open>
 <summary> <b>Issues<b></summary>

-- MoveIt configuration generates the package
+- demo_gazebo.launch executes correctly, but when you try to control the arm and gripper the execution fails.

 </details>